apiccaro/RankedPlaylistMaker/README.md

 Contributors:

 Annika Piccaro:
-Webscraped the songs into readable files from www.songsfacts.com Desgined a simple user interface for the user to interact with.
+Webscraped the songs into readable files from www.songsfacts.com and desgined a simple user interface for the user to interact with.

 Lucy Flannagan:
-Read the file of songs by the given artist in
-Created the sorting algorithm for the songs.
+Read the file of songs by the given artist in and created the sorting algorithm for the songs.